 - How Google Cloud Platform supports IoT development (TechRepublic)

-How to become a smart city
+How can my city become a smart city?

 Many cities first embark on becoming connected through streetlights because they offer a quick revenue return for municipalities with the use of LED reduced energy lighting.